PaulTestaBrown/website/content/home/about.md

 # Biography

 Paul Testa is an Assistant Professor of Political Science at Brown University.
 His research focuses on the politics of race and criminal justice system.
-He teaches courses in applied qunatitative research at the graduate (POLS 2580) and undergraduate level (POLS 1600).
+He teaches courses in applied quantitative research at the graduate (POLS 2580) and undergraduate level (POLS 1600).
 He is also a senior social scientist with The Lab @ DC.